stefro/laravel-lang-country/README.md

  * Example: "24 april 2018" when lang_country = "nl-NL"
   *
   * You can pass a second argument to override the lang_country.
 This is helpfull for sending localized emails, when the
-  * sessions is not the same as the locale for the receiver.
+  * session is not the same as the locale for the receiver.
   */

 LangCountry::dateWordsWithDayFormat();
 /*